 Location of Vihar Lake

-Vihar Lake is located near Vihar village on the Mithi River within the grounds of the Borivali National Park, which is also known as Sanjay Gandhi National Park
+Vihar Lake is located near Vihar village on the Mithi River within the grounds of the Borivali National Park, which is also known as Sanjay Gandhi National Park, in North Mumbai.

 History of Vihar Lake